android/gradle-recipes/README.md

 The agp-4.2 branch currently represents the state of AGP 4.2.

-The agp-7.0 branch currently represents the state of the lasted AGP 7.0 beta
+The agp-7.0 branch currently represents the state of the latest AGP 7.0 beta

-The agp-7.1 branch currently represents the state of the lasted AGP 7.1 alpha
+The agp-7.1 branch currently represents the state of the latest AGP 7.1 alpha

 ## License ##